dhellmann/pymotw-3/source/asyncio/index.rst

    removed, though that is much less likely.

 ..
-    - futures & tasks
+    - tasks
+        - scheduling a task -- asyncio_create_task.py
+        - cancelling a task before it finishes -- asyncio_cancel_task.py
+        - waiting for a background task from within a coroutine -- asyncio_background_task.py
-        - waiting
+        - waiting for a task with a timeout -- asyncio_wait_task_timeout.py
-        - callbacks
-    - using coroutines
-        - chaining coroutines with await
-        - streams
     - futures
+        - running the loop until a future is done -- asyncio_future_wait.py
-        - waiting for a future from within another function
+        - waiting for a future from within another coroutine (redundant with task examples)
-        - adding a done callback
-            - use a multi-part task to calculate something and then set the result of a future, with a callback or something else waiting on the future (lots of fibonacci examples on the web, so do something else)
-    - tasks
-        - run_until_complete() vs. run_forever()
-        - cancelling a task before it finishes
-        - cancelling a task after it finishes (error)
-        - adding a done callback (maybe the same as futures example?)
+        - adding a done callback -- asyncio_future_callback.py
-        - waiting for a background task from within a protocol
-        - waiting for a task with a timeout
     - subprocesses
         - transport & protocol
         - coroutine